akuttetira/LLM-Flame_War-Samples/README.md

 Project Overview: Flame-War LLM-Based Mediation & Comparative Analysis

-Anish Kuttetira and Kumar Chaudhary
+Anish Kuttetira and Kumar Satvik Chaudhary

 All .ipynb files can be run using the A100 GPU on Google Collaboratory.